-Across our centers, we use a network of independent surgeons to perform the AirSculpt® procedure.
+Across our centers, we use a network of independent surgeons to perform the AirSculpt[®] procedure.
 We believe that the desire to be an Elite Body Sculpture surgeon has provided us with ready access to talented providers, making recruitment a selective process.
 Additionally, through referral and outreach, we plan to continue recruiting surgeons to perform procedures on our growing number of patients.
 We conduct background checks on prospective surgeons, confirming licensure and checking surgeon records contained in the National Practitioner Data Bank.
 Furthermore, we consider the body of work of prospective surgeons, including before and after photos and areas of specialization.
-Following this initial selection process, our prospective surgeons undergo in-house training through the Elite Fellowship Program where they receive proprietary information regarding the AirSculpt® method and approved body markings, observe videos of experienced AirSculpt® surgeons, observe those surgeons complete eight to ten procedures in-person, and later complete three procedures under the in -person supervision of those surgeons.
-If a prospective surgeon successfully completes the Elite Fellowship Program, they are permitted to conduct the AirSculpt® method without restrictions.
+Following this initial selection process, our prospective surgeons undergo in-house training through the Elite Fellowship Program where they receive proprietary information regarding the AirSculpt[®] method and approved body markings, observe videos of experienced AirSculpt[®] surgeons.
+If a prospective surgeon successfully completes the Elite Fellowship Program, they are permitted to conduct the AirSculpt[®] method without restrictions.
 Otherwise, they are observed in additional training procedures or are not chosen to join the Elite Body Sculpture team.
-Additionally, there is a comprehensive ongoing review process of all surgeons conducted by our experienced AirSculpt® surgeons, which includes on-site visits at centers to help maintain quality standards, and feedback from other staff members, including members of our nursing team.
+Additionally, there is a comprehensive ongoing review process of all surgeons conducted by our experienced AirSculpt[®] surgeons, which includes on-site visits at centers to help maintain quality standards, and feedback from other staff members, including members of our nursing team.

-In connection with the AirSculpt® method, we currently use an FDA-approved handpiece manufactured by Euromi S.A., a Belgian company that specializes in the manufacturing and distribution of medical, dermatological and plastic surgery products, and other FDA- approved parts, such as the cannula and vacuum pump, from other manufacturers.
+In connection with the AirSculpt[®] method, we currently use an FDA-approved handpiece manufactured by Euromi S.A., a Belgian company that specializes in the manufacturing and distribution of medical, dermatological and plastic surgery products, and other FDA- approved parts, such as the cannula and vacuum pump, from other manufacturers.
 The handpiece we use costs significantly more than other handpiece models, and we believe it is more powerful while being gentler for the patient, helping to produce better results.
 Some of the other parts used are customized for us by our suppliers for our procedure.
-Although using FDA-approved equipment in medical procedures is the practice of medicine and does not itself require further FDA review or approval, FDA regulations require that we report certain information about adverse medical events if our AirSculpt® procedures have caused or contributed to those adverse events.
+Although using FDA-approved equipment in medical procedures is the practice of medicine and does not itself require further FDA review or approval, FDA regulations require that we report certain information about adverse medical events if our AirSculpt[®] procedures have caused or contributed to those adverse events.